xclayl/SignalrServer/EnvironmentVars.md

 ### Allow_Anonymous
 TRUE means that JWT tokens are ignored for the REST & Hubs APIs.
-Also Token_Generator_Shared_Secret & Token_Symmetric_Key_Base64 are not required or generated for you.
+Also Token_Generator_Shared_Secret & Token_Symmetric_Key_Base64 are not required and not generated for you.